NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: Evaluation

 On average, \nest’s distribution strategy achieves \textbf{1.59$\times$ higher throughput than manual placements}, \textbf{1.71$\times$ higher than MCMC-based search}, \textbf{2.43$\times$ higher than Alpa-E}, and \textbf{1.19$\times$ higher than Phaze}.
 Importantly, \nest scales nearly linearly with cluster size, while other baselines either fail to find valid placements or experience diminishing returns.
 These results demonstrate the effectiveness of \nest’s network-aware optimization and systematic search in delivering both high performance and robust scalability.

 \niparagraph{Comparison with Random Search Methods (MCMC).} MCMC-based methods rely on random exploration and offer no optimality guarantees, with performance degrading as cluster size and model scale grow.
-While small models like BertLarge may see competitive strategies, larger models such as Megatron-GPT3 and Mixtral8x7B require far more iterations for meaningful gains.
+While small models like BertLarge may see competitive strategies, larger models such as Megatron-GPT3 and Mixtral-8x7B require far more iterations for meaningful gains.
 Even after an extensive search, MCMC underperforms both manual placements and \nest, and is highly sensitive to initialization.
 For example, on Llama2-7B, MCMC matches \nest only at 512 devices but fails at other scales; GPT3 and Llama3-70B show similar trends.
 These results motivate \nest: the need for structured, deterministic optimization that efficiently explores the parallelization space without exhaustive search.

 \niparagraph{Comparison with Phaze.} Phaze’s dynamic programming (DP) assumes a flat, uniform network.
 While it balances computation, it overlooks communication costs, reducing throughput on heterogeneous interconnects—especially at scale.
-In contrast, \nest incorporates network topology and bandwidth heterogeneity directly into its DP solver, co-optimizing across an expanded search space that includes SP and CP. \nest incorporates network topology and bandwidth heterogeneity into its DP, selecting parallelism degrees and stage assignments that minimize communication while balancing computation.
+In contrast, \nest incorporates network topology and bandwidth heterogeneity directly into its DP solver, selecting parallelism degrees and stage assignments that minimize communication while balancing computation across an expanded search space that includes SP and CP.
 For example, in Llama2-7B and Mixtral-8×7B, \nest\!’s network-aware partitioning improves pipeline balance and reduces stalls.
 Even under a similar parallelism plan (e.g., GPT3-175B), \nest achieves higher throughput by assigning fewer layers to stages connected via slower links, equalizing total stage time (compute + communication).
 This topology-adaptive balancing mitigates pipeline bubbles and link bottlenecks, sustaining near-linear scaling as models and clusters grow.
 When the model fits within a single pipeline stage ($p=1$) or each layer forms its own stage ($p = \#L$), Phaze and \nest achieve similar throughput (e.g., BertLarge).

 \fbox{ \parbox{\columnwidth}{ \textbf{Insight: Topology-adaptive partitioning} enables \nest to equalize stage latency across heterogeneous links, maintaining balanced pipelines and sustaining linear scaling where topology-agnostic baselines stall.}}